Sopel97/LibS/README.md

 Features are being made when needed.
 Some things are declared but not implemented yet.
 Some parts of code are borrowed from all over the internet.
 I try to note the original author but it's not done everywhere yet.

+If provided .lib files don't suit your compiler you have to compile the file 'template_instantiations.cpp' by yourself as a static (or, if you wish, a dynamic) library.